-My new mousse recipe is light and fluffy and it is really easy to make!
+My new mousse recipe is light and fluffy, and it is really easy to make!
 This easy mocha mousse recipe is dairy-free, except for the white chocolate chips.
 If you can find vegan white chocolate chips, you could definitely make this fully this easy mocha mousse vegan.

-- Coconut milk - Use canned full-fat coconut milk, not the carton type you buy in the milk refrigerated section.
+- Coconut milk - Use canned full-fat coconut milk, not the carton type you buy in the refrigerated milk section.

 - Espresso - Any type is good, caffeinated, or decaf.

 - White chocolate chips or melting wafers - If dairy-free, make sure to use Pascha dairy-free chips or another brand.

 - Gelatin - You can use regular or vegan gelatin.

 Are you ready to give this simple mousse recipe a try?